Sumedh-1203/EC-06_Task-1/MiniTask-2.md

 | Microcontroller        | In this project, the Raspberry Pi is used.
 It is a low cost development board which is easily available in market. | The Raspberry Pi supports many interfaces like WiFi, USB, GPIO, bluetooth etc and also supports python making it very easy to build applications. | Raspberry Pi needs a bit of prior knowledge about linux and python and is not very easy to code for beginners. |
 | Relay switch           | Relay switches are very cheap and the motion of the door can be controlled very easily using a relay switch.       | Very easy to install and low power consupmtion.                                                                                                   | It can get damaged if high current is inputted.                                                                |

+**Choosing a pipeline:**
+From the above we can choose the Camera for improvements.

+*Webcam-*
+- If a normal webcam is used, the door will unlock even if we show the camera a photo of a person instead of the actual face.
+- To overcome this issue, we can either use a depth camera or add a finger print reader for extra security.

 # Project-2: